lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 Now let me put these two foundational ideas together and imagine how TypeStream would deal with some common scenario.
-For example: stream data out of a relational database, apply some business filtering to it, send the data to around to a number of places.
+For example: stream data out of a relational database, apply some business filtering to it, send the filtered data to around.
 A concrete trivial, real-world application of this scenario is sign-up flow processes.

 Here's how I imagine TypeStream taking care of capturing new users out of a postgres database, publish them to some Kafka topic for later consumption, and